souravj96/truecaller-blog/README.md

 };
 ```

+To navigate Home page click on Truecaller logo.

 Due to the time concern, I'm not able to write test scripts for this assessment and didn't test every edge case.
 Hope this assessment will reflect my skills.